 AspenRidge Recovery offers a phased approach to treatment and has a highly reputable and effective program that involves a 90-day partial hospitalization program, intensive outpatient care, and an alumni support program that aids in maintaining sobriety even after program completion.

 AspenRidge is a confidential recovery center in Colorado.
 AspenRidge understands the challenges that arise from opioid use.
 We offer access to self-assessment tools that may provide more clarity on how to address or prevent opioid abuse.
-Find additional addiction treatment resources here.
+Feel free to look for additional addiction treatment resources.